ballerina-platform/ballerina-lang/docs/ServerConnector/WebSocketServerConnector.md

-#How to write a WebSocket Endpoint
+#How to write a WebSocket Server Connector

 ##WebSocket?
 WebSocket is a HTTP based protocol which uses HTTP connection to upgrade the connection to WebSocket connection.